 Are you looking for fun activities and traditions for your family to enjoy as you prepare for Christmas this year?
 Are you looking for ideas that can be enjoyed by toddlers and younger children, as well as older siblings?
 Are you looking for the best children's books to read for Christmas?
 Over the years my family has tried out various activities, and particular ones have been requested year after year.
-From baking, to advent wreaths, to homemade ornaments, to special children's books, and more, here are our top 5 traditions that have made it into our permanent rotation, and we plan to continue doing year after year—at least while we have a little one in the house.
+From baking to advent wreaths, to homemade ornaments, to special children's books, and more, here are our top five traditions that have made it into our permanent rotation, and we plan to continue doing year after year—at least while we have a little one in the house.

-#1: Unwrap Christmas Books to Read Every Day.
+#1: Unwrap Christmas Books to Read Every Day

-At the end of November I pull out my stash of Christmas books that I have kept stored away the rest of the year.
-I wrap up a couple of Christmas-related book for each day of Advent (the time leading up to Christmas).
+- At the end of November I pull out my stash of Christmas books that I have kept stored away the rest of the year.
+I wrap up a couple of Christmas-related books for each day of Advent (the time leading up to Christmas).
 I try to select one that is about the Biblical account of Christ's birth and one that is fictional.

-Our Top 5 Favorite Children's Christmas Books for Young Children
+Our 5 Favorites for Young Children

-We have so many favorite Christmas books, but there are particular ones that my children will grab up and read over and over again.
+We have so many favorite Christmas books, but there are particular ones that my children will grab and read over and over again.
 These include:

-3. Snowmen at Night by Caralyn Buehner is a fun book about the games snowmen play at night, explaining why they look droopy in the morning.
+- Snowmen at Night by Caralyn Buehner is a fun book about the games snowmen play at night, explaining why they look droopy in the morning.

-2. Mortimer's Christmas Manger by Karma Wilson is about a mouse who keeps trying to move into the nativity scene and eventually learns who the baby is.
+- Mortimer's Christmas Manger by Karma Wilson is about a mouse who keeps trying to move into the nativity scene and eventually learns who the baby is.

-1. The Twelve Dogs of Christmas by Emma Kragen is a cute book based on the song "The Twelve Days of Christmas" and features a different set of dogs for each day.
+- The Twelve Dogs of Christmas by Emma Kragen is a cute book based on the song "The Twelve Days of Christmas" and features a different set of dogs for each day.
 It has a surprise twist at the end.

 My Favorite Children's Christmas Book for Young Children

-#2: Create Something Together Every Day.
+#2: Create Something Together Every Day

 Under the Christmas tree, the child of the day will also find a gift bag that has some activity for us to do that day.

-On Mondays and Wednesdays we create cards to mail to widows in our church or to take to our local nursing home.
+- Twice a week we create cards to mail to widows in our church or to take to our local nursing home.

-Once a year as our activity we decorate a gingerbread house.
+- Once a year as our activity we decorate a gingerbread house.
 I love the pre-assembled ones that just require icing and candies to go on top.
 Everyone works together to make one large one, or they divide in pairs if we have a gingerbread village that year.

-1) For Peanut Butter Blossom Cookies, young children can dip the cookies in sugar before baking them, unwrap the Hershey's kisses, and place them on the cookies after they come out of the oven. (*Tip: I have been making these for over a decade.
+- For Peanut Butter Blossom Cookies, young children can dip the cookies in sugar before baking them, unwrap the Hershey's kisses, and place them on the cookies after they come out of the oven. (*Tip: I have been making these for over a decade.
 Recipes that include shortening taste the best!)

-3) For Russian Tea Cakes, young children can roll the dough into balls and dip them into colored sugar.
+- For Russian Tea Cakes, young children can roll the dough into balls and dip them into colored sugar.

-4) For Snowman Cookies, use any cookie as a base.
+- For Snowman Cookies, use any cookie as a base.
 (We bake chocolate chip cookies when I have time, or we just use store-bought cookies.)
 Frost them with vanilla frosting (or icing).
 Let children make faces using chocolate chips for eyes and mouth and candy corn for the nose.

-#3: Decorate the Christmas Tree Together.
+#3: Decorate the Christmas Tree Together

 - We invite over any relatives who are visiting.
-I put on some Christmas music, pull out the hot chocolate and marshmallows (even though it is frequently still in the 70's where I live), and pull out the boxes of ornaments for the children to use to decorate the tree.
+I put on some Christmas music, pull out the hot chocolate and marshmallows (even though it is frequently still in the 70s where I live), and pull out the boxes of ornaments for the children to use to decorate the tree.

 Personal Photo Ornaments